jhen0409/react-native-debugger/docs/shortcut-references.md

 $ react-native link react-native-devsettings-android
 ```

-Note that it only for regular RN project, so it doesn't support Expo without eject.
+Note that it only for regular RN project, so it doesn't support CRNA without eject.

 ## Known issues